 There is a hard cap of 100B ASK for the protocol.
 Of this 100B, 45% is allocated to ecosystem development, which includes allocations to advertisers, merchants, and publishers for brand and content engagement, and to users for signups, referrals, and other network growth incentives; 15% is allocated to the team to ensure management is aligned; 30% is allocated to purchasers and supporters who intend to participate and further the development of the Permission network; and 10% is allocated for developer incentives to build on top of the platform and for advisors to help drive adoption.
 Details regarding the allocations and number of tokens projected to be released into the circulating supply are frequently updated and can be found on our ASK dashboard.

-As figure Figure 5 illustrates, Permission Ads establishes and enables a true two-sided marketplace for ASK between advertisers and consumers.
+As figure Figure 4 illustrates, Permission establishes and enables a true two-sided marketplace for ASK between advertisers and consumers.
 This creates a virtuous cycle which will propel network growth.
 The more first-party data that users provide to the platform, the more attractive it becomes to advertisers.
-The more advertisers that join and expand the scope of their campaigns, the greater the potential for users to earn from their data.
+The more advertisers that join and expand the scope of their campaigns and loyalty programs, the greater the potential for users to earn from their data.
 And when there is greater ASK earning potential, it will naturally attract more users to the platform who will share their data, feeding the cycle.

 Dynamic Incentivization Plan

 Users: Attracting a large user base is critical for the success of Permission given the protocol features a two sided marketplace of users and advertisers.
 To achieve this, Permission leverages a proprietary model to incentivize users to sign up on the platform and share their data.